Galactic Scaling Rules in a Modified Dynamical Model: Properties of the model

 Another important feature of MOND and MOD is that both these models predict an upper bound on $\Sigma$ \citep{1989ApJ...338..121M,shenavar2018local}.
-In fact, McGaugh \cite{1996MNRAS.280..337M} provides detailed analysis on disk galaxies and shows that the number of HSB galaxies with surface densities larger than $\Sigma_{\dagger} \equiv a_{0}/G$ decreases exponentially.
+In fact, \cite{1996MNRAS.280..337M} provides detailed analysis on disk galaxies and shows that the number of HSB galaxies with surface densities larger than $\Sigma_{\dagger} \equiv a_{0}/G$ decreases exponentially.
 This is while HSB galaxies could be observed more easily because they have higher surface brightness compared to LSBs.
-See, also, Fig. 6 in Reference \cite{shenavar2018local}.
+See, also, Fig. 6 in \cite{shenavar2018local}.
 In Fig. \ref{fig:accsigma}, and for the objects with very high surface densities, there is a clear deviation between MOND and MOD which could help us to compare the two models.
 More data on this tail of the plot could be helpful to decide between the two modified models of dynamics.

-A similar graph to Fig. \ref{fig:accsigma} could be seen in Fig. 7 of Lelli et al. \cite{2017ApJ...836..152L} , which is plotted based on many individual measurements of rotation curves.
+A similar graph to Fig. \ref{fig:accsigma} could be seen in Fig. 7 of \cite{2017ApJ...836..152L} , which is plotted based on many individual measurements of rotation curves.
 These authors investigate the link between baryons and dark matter in 240 galaxies and report that the observed acceleration correlates ( over 4 dex ) with the expectations from baryonic distribution.
 The relations is known as Radial Acceleration Relation (RAR) and it indicates a systematic deviation from Newtonian gravity below the critical acceleration of $\sim 10^{-10}m/s^{2}$.
-See also Reference \cite{2016PhRvL.117t1101M}.
+See also \cite{2016PhRvL.117t1101M}.

 It is important to note that the discussion presented in this section is based on dimensional analysis; thus, Fig. \ref{fig:accsigma} essentially displays an estimated relation between a characteristic acceleration, i.e. $a_{p}$, and the baryonic surface density.
-To find more accurate "scaling rules", however, one has to provide a more elaborated dynamical analysis as presented in the next sections.
+For more accurate investigations, one should refer to accurate data analysis of galactic rotation curves or try to find more accurate "scaling rules", as presented in the next sections.